Villagerjj/OpenTerraGB/README.md

 ## Entity Limits

 OpenTerraGB has an entity cap of 58.
-The 3DS version of Terraria has a cap of 200 entities, I have chosen 58 as this respects the GB's limitations, while also being proportinal to the 3DS's world sizes to entity cap.
+The 3DS version of Terraria has a cap of 200 entities, I have chosen 58 as this respects the GB's limitations, while also being proportinal to the 3DS's world sizes to entity cap ratio.

 <!--200/1750 =  0.1142857143 ( this is how many entities can be spawned per block).
 512 *  0.1142857143 = 58.5142857216 ( this is then rounded down, because 58 sounds better than 59).-->